 Many 3PLs offer multiple fulfillment centers (including international fulfillment locations), leading technology that automates and streamlines inventory processes, and data and analytics that help you make better decisions across your supply chain.

-A 3PL’s fulfillment center is designed and optimized to be as efficient and effective as possible, from the equipment they use and labor flow, to their use of space and technology to increase accuracy.
+A 3PL’s fulfillment center is designed and optimized to be as efficient and effective as possible, from the equipment they use to their use of space and technology to increase accuracy.

 3PLs partner with shipping carriers to negotiate discounted shipping rates, which allows you to offer more shipping options.
 Best of all, you can tap into a 3PL’s technology, distribution network, and expertise, while not having to pack orders yourself.